lczech/gappa/doc/md/taxonomy-tree.md

 Both of them can be given at the same time, in which case the taxonomic information is combined.
 See below for details on the expected formats.

+The output of the command is a tree in Newick format, written to a file named `taxonomy-tree.newick` (additionally using the `--file-prefix` if provided).

 ## Details